khazelrigg/Willow/README.md

 ==========

-**Word Count** is a Java application built using Stanford's Core NLP library with the main purpose of analysing a file to generate parts of speech distribution charts.
+**Word Count** is a Java application built using Stanford's Core NLP library with the main purpose of analysing a file to generate human readable text files and charts that show  word counts and Parts Of Speech distribution in a text.

 ---

 ### Usage:

+    usage: wordCount [OPTION]...
+[FILE]...
+     -h,--help          Print help
+     -i,--images        Create image outputs
+     -j,--json          Create JSON output
+     -k,--interactive   Run interactive mode, choose options when run instead of in command line
+     -o,--overwrite     Overwrite any results

+### Installing
 1. Get the [latest release of this program](https://github.com/khazelrigg/wordCount/releases)

-2. Run:
+2. Executing the jar:

-     In the terminal execute the following command:

-        java -jar wordCount.jar
+        java -jar WordCount.jar -h

-     or to pass a file or directory to the program use the following:
+    Example usage to analyse directory with the name "Books" and create P.O.S. and difficulty charts

-        java -jar wordCount.jar fileName
+        java -jar WordCount.jar -i Books

 4. Result outputs will be created as a folder in the working directory, use `cd results` to view the generated output